huggingface/blog/chatbot-amd-gpu.md

 Large language models (LLMs) have made significant advancements in chatbot systems, as seen in OpenAI’s ChatGPT.
-Vicuna-13B, an open-source chatbot has been developed and demonstrated comparable quality compared to OpenAI ChatGPT and Google Bard.
+Vicuna-13B, an open-source LLM model has been developed and demonstrated excellent capability and quality.

 By following this guide, you should now have a better understanding of how to set up and run the Vicuna 13B model on an AMD GPU with ROCm.
-This will enable you to unlock the full potential of this cutting-edge language model for your research, development, and personal projects.
+This will enable you to unlock the full potential of this cutting-edge language model for your research and personal projects.

 Thanks for reading!